 But the benefits don’t stop there.
 Lentils are a rich source of iron, as well as being a good source of plant-based protein, which is good news for us veg heads.
 They’re also a great source of heart-healthy folate and magnesium, phosphorous, manganese, zinc, potassium, and B6.

-Tips For Making Awesome Meal Bowls
+Tips For Making Awesome Lentil Bowls

 - Prepare as many of the components in advance as possible.
 That way, when it’s time to assemble the meal bowls it’ll happen in a matter of minutes.